 Blackened swordfish is a New Orleans delicacy.
-Actually the fish is seasoned, briefly seared at high heat until spices and fish’s surface gets blackened but not burnt.
+The fish is seasoned, briefly seared at high heat until spices, and fish’s surface gets blackened but not burnt.
 Hence the name blackened.

 1. Ahi Tuna Steaks– Ahi Tuna is a fish that is divided into different species called yellowfin and bigeye.
 The word ahi comes from Hawaiian ahi which is known as yellowtail tuna.

 2. Broiled Haddock– It is a popular food dish.
 It is sold fresh, preserved by smoking, freezing, drying or sometimes canning.
 Haddock along with Atlantic cod and plaice is one of the most popular fish used in British fish and chips.